Backwashing a Pool Sand Filter – Full Step by Step Guide

 8 – Set multiport valve to Rinse

-After you have been backwashing for a few minutes the sand in the filter will be quite loose.
+After you backwash for a few minutes, the sand in the filter will be quite loose.
 So turn the multiport valve to rinse as the rinse cycle will settle the sand back down.

 9 – Switch on the pump

-Run the pump for between 30 seconds and one minute.
-This will help to settle the sand to make it filter properly.
-Then switch off the pump.
+Run the pump for 30 seconds to one minute.
+This will help settle the sand and filter it properly.
+Then, switch off the pump.

 10 – Set multiport valve to Filter

-You are now almost finished so make sure the pump is off and set the lever to the filter position.
+You are almost finished, so ensure the pump is off and set the lever to the filter position.

 11 – Switch on the pool pump

-You can either run the pump for a while or put it on a timer setting so it comes on later.
-I would normally let it run for a while as this is the stage I would normally test the water and add any chemicals necessary.
+You can run the pump for a while or set it on a timer setting so it comes on later.
+I would normally let it run for a while, as this is the stage where I would normally test the water and add any necessary chemicals.

-Once you add chemicals you should run the pump to circulate them around the pool otherwise you will get a build-up of very strong chemicals in one spot.
+Once you add chemicals, you should run the pump to circulate them around the pool; otherwise, you will build up very strong chemicals in one spot.

 12 – Check the pressure gauge